bCommonsLAB/CommonKnowledgeScout/docs/use-cases/batch-operations.md

 ## Result

 Multiple files are processed in parallel.
 Results appear as they complete, with success/failure status for each file.
+Internally the same three phases are used as for single-file PDF transformation (Extract → Template → Ingestion); depending on existing artifacts, individual phases may be skipped automatically.

 ## Tips